 We put together a list of The 10 Best Facebook Groups for Writers back in 2017.
 It's safe to say that the role of writing groups in keeping writers connected has only gotten more important in 2020.
 When we published our original article, readers inundated us with messages about their favorite groups that didn’t make our list.
-So for 2018, with our thanks to them, we’re adding quite a few more!
+So for 2020, with our thanks to them, we’re adding quite a few more!